 Banana Peanut Butter Oat Bars are made with just 7 ingredients for a healthy, simple snack.
-Rich in fiber and protein, these homemade granola bars will keep you full and fueled.
+Rich in fiber and protein, these oat bars will keep you full and fueled.

 Wholesome, nutritious and easily adaptable using your favorite mix-ins.
 These bars my go-to for healthy, homemade snacks.